Arsngrobg/Diorite/README.md

 A language written in F#.
 It comes bundled with an IDE written for development in this language.

 ## IMPORTANT
-This software is primarily for Windows as the bundled IDE uses winform on the .NET, but you can still use the interpreter/compiler platform on Linux systems perfectly fine.
+This software is primarily for Windows as the bundled IDE uses winform on the .NET platform, but you can still use the interpreter/compiler software on Linux systems perfectly fine.

 # Base Requirements
 - [ ] Interpreter (F#)